Brian G. Weinshenker, M.D., has several research interests related to inflammatory demyelinating diseases of the central nervous system (CNS).

-He has characterized the natural history of multiple sclerosis in a series of papers based on an evaluation of a large population- and clinic-based series in London, Ontario.
+- Multiple sclerosis (MS).
+Dr. Weinshenker has characterized the natural history of MS in a series of papers based on an evaluation of a large population- and clinic-based series in London, Ontario.
 This work has facilitated the design and interpretation of clinical trials to evaluate new treatments for MS. He also conducted investigations to identify susceptibility genes for MS and neuromyelitis optica.

 - Professor of Neurology